opencybersecurityalliance/stix-shifter/README.md

 STIX-shifter is an open source python library allowing software to connect to products that house data repositories by using STIX Patterning, and return results as STIX Observations.

-STIX-Shifter is the heart of the Universal Data Service (UDS) that is provided as part of IBM Security Connect (ISC).
+STIX-Shifter is the heart of the Universal Data Service (UDS) that is provided as part of [IBM Security Connect](https://www.ibm.com/security/connect/).

 For more information about this project, see the [stix-shifter project](https://github.com/IBM/stix-shifter/blob/master/README.md)